pandas-dev/pandas/doc/source/advanced.rst

 .. warning::

-   Reshaping and Comparision operations on a ``CategoricalIndex`` must have the same categories or a ``TypeError`` will be raised.
+   Reshaping and Comparison operations on a ``CategoricalIndex`` must have the same categories or a ``TypeError`` will be raised.

    .. code-block:: python